BDI-UFRGS/O3POntology/README.md

 # O3PO: A domain ontology for offshore petroleum production plants

-The **Offshore Petroleum Production Ontology (O3PO)** is a bilingual, BFO‑aligned domain ontology that formally represents knowledge about offshore oil and gas production systems.
+The **Offshore Petroleum Production Plant Ontology (O3PO)** is a bilingual, BFO‑aligned domain ontology that formally represents knowledge about offshore oil and gas production systems.
 It was introduced in the paper:

 > **Santos, N. O., Rodrigues, F. H., Schmidt, D., Romeu, R. K., Nascimento, G., & Abel, M. (2024).**